fmselab/ctwedge/README.md

 It comes into two flavors:

-- CTWedge for Eclipse: https://fmselab.github.io/ctwedge/ctwedge_update/ (from Eclipse, press Help -> Install New Software..., and add the link)
+- CTWedge for Eclipse: https://fmselab.github.io/ctwedge/ctwedge_update/ (from Eclipse, press Help -> Install New Software..., and add the link.
+Obs: note that Xtext is required: if not present, please install it first, e.g., from Eclipse Marketplace)
 - [CTWedge Web](http://foselab.unibg.it/ctwedge)

 ctwedge.benchmarks   => benchmarks